NOTE: It is preferred that the parent/guardian with whom the child LIVES be the one to complete the necessary VPK

 - Pay stub dated within 12 months of the date the child application is submitted;

 - Residential rental agreement or receipt from rental payment dated within 12 months of the date the child application is submitted;

 - Government-issued document (for example, Florida driver’s license, Florida identification card, property tax assessment showing a homestead exemption);

-- Military order showing that the child’s parent is a service member in the U.S. Armed Forces and is assigned to duty in Florida when the child attends the VPK program (e.g., permanent change of station).
+- Military order showing that the child’s parent is a service member in the United States Armed Forces and is assigned to duty in Florida when the child attends the VPK program;

-- A Florida Migrant Education Certificate of Eligibility (COE) Form from the Florida Department of Education;
+- A Florida Migrant Education Program Certificate of Eligibility (COE) Form from the Florida Department of Education;

-- If no supporting documents listed in subparagraphs (2)(b)1.-7., above, are available, a coalition may accept a notarized affidavit from the child’s parent accompanied by a letter from a landlord or property owner which confirms that the child resides at the address shown in the affidavit may be accepted.
+- If no supporting documents listed in subparagraphs (2)(b)1.-7., above, are available, a coalition may accept a notarized affidavit from the child’s parent accompanied by a letter from a landlord, property owner, or property leasee which confirms that the child resides at the address shown in the affidavit; or